ivanearisty/obsidian/Classes + Uni/PDS/Homeworks/Homework 5/Homework 5 PDS — Answers.md

 D:
 1. The data would have to be physically sorted by sID
 2. Now, we could turn this into a sparse primary index, and save ourselves some space.
 Our previous tree was dense, since we had a secondary index.
 However, this does not mean that a primary index on the same data would have to be also dense.
+Hence, it can be different, since we can save a lot of space by making it sparse (potentially getting to height of 3 while including the root)
 3. It'd be faster since the final searches would be adjacent and we wouldn't have to do those $2\times 10$ steps.
 The traversal would remain the same though.